Hair Health . Symptoms guide

 How long does post-partum shedding last?

 Most resolves within 12 months of birth.
-If it is still progressive at 9 months, a panel is worth doing to look for an underlying driver.
+Shedding should stop after about 6 months, and if it is still sustained at that point, a panel is worth doing to look for an underlying driver.

 Can I take finasteride or minoxidil while breastfeeding?